ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 | MultiLateralityDualView          | Yes           | -                                           | 0.52      | 0.53       |

-After careful evaluation, our team has selected the second SingleView model and the DualView model due to their higher Public LB score and Flod 0 score.
+After careful evaluation, our team has selected the second SingleView model and the DualView model due to their higher Public LB score and Fold 0 score.

 The MultiLateralityDualView model, on the other hand, aims to compare the left and right breast when detecting cancer.
 We noticed that the image style varies